When Things Go Wrong: Bloody Noses

 I was babysitting a school age boy and we were playing outside.
 I went inside to make a snack for us when Max came in holding his nose.
 When he removed his hand, all I saw was blood.
 ALL OVER HIS FACE!

 In my Safe Sitter® class, I was taught that I can handle a bloody nose myself.
-Check out this video to learn exactly what to do if you find yourself in the same situation.
+In this video learn exactly what to do if you find yourself in the same situation.

 I’m not going to lie; I sort of love horror movies.
 The shocks, the screams, the blood everywhere.
 But, in the real world of babysitting, blood everywhere is downright gross.
 Not as gross as poop, but still gross.
 But if you’re a babysitter you need to be prepared to deal with blood because sooner or later, you’ll come across a bloody nose.